Kaktushose/jda-commands/wiki/docs/interactions/commands.md

     }
     ```

-We then need to implement a <com.github.kaktushose.jda.commands.scope.GuildScopeProvider> to only register this command
+We then need to implement a <GuildScopeProvider> to only register this command
 for guilds that have paid for that feature:
 !!! example
     ```java